csci677/csci677/_pages/about.md

 - 3 homework assignments (15% each)
 - 1 course project (5% project proposal, 15% midterm check-in, 15% final presentation, 15% final report)
 - Class participation (5%)
-- 5 grace days in total that may be applied to homework assignments or the cource project.
-No more than 3 grace days can be used on a single assignemnt.
+- 5 grace days in total that may be applied to homework assignments or the course project.
+No more than 3 grace days can be used on a single assignment or the course project.

 <Strong>Collaboration</Strong>